Agrotourism: West Island

 Some of my favourite moments from this visit including picking asparagus in a wild grassy patch, watching show horses in prime condition, and sharing the enthusiasm for wine with the producers.
 I was able to leave with a fist-full of end-of-season asparagus, so fresh and sweet we could eat it raw directly from the fields.
 We were also given the opportunity to try some of their new wines- which won’t be ready for purchase until 2018 or 2019.
 I can’t wait for their products to be available at the SAQ!

 Our third and final stop was at Les Jardins Carya, a local organic farm that collaborates with McGill University’s Macdonald Campus and provides opportunities for University students studying agriculture to get their hands dirty.

 We started our trip with a foraging adventure, discovering edible plants and flowers that where later included in our gourmet dinner.
 A tour of the farm, and the various tactics to keep the bugs away without using pesticides (lots and lots of netting!), was just enough to whet our appetites.

 We finished the tour, and the day, with a delicious meal and wine pairing using ingredients from the three farms we visited.
 My favourite?
 The 63-degree egg with locally foraged greens and a dreamy fermented black garlic broth.
 Absolute heaven!

-We don’t always get a chance to visit local farmers who feed our families daily, but if you do, jump at the opportunity as I’m sure you won’t regret it.
+Generally, we don’t always get a chance to visit local farmers who feed our families daily.
+But if you do, jump at the opportunity as I’m sure you won’t regret it.
 Becoming an educated consumer has never been as relevant and important as it is today!

 Interested in attending future tours like this one?
 Check out the next Tours de la Table this September throughout Rougement, and visit Julie Aubé’s website for additional tours and collaborations (website in french).
 I’ll see you there! 🙂